xiyanxiongnico/AMPGen/README.md

 ## Overview

 AMPGen is a pipeline for generating and evaluating novel antimicrobial peptide (AMP) sequences.
 Using EvoDiff, a novel diffusion framework in protein design, AMPGen generates new AMP sequences and employs machine learning models to classify and predict their antimicrobial efficacy.
+The pipeline has demonstrated exceptional success efficiency, with 29 out of 34 peptides (85.3%) exhibiting antimicrobial activity (MIC value less than 200 µg/ml against at least one bacterium).

 ## Methods